History of South Africa: Apartheid legislation

-The segregationist policies of apartheid stemmed from colonial legislation introduced during the period of Dutch rule in the 17th century, which was continued and expanded upon during the British colonial era, and reached its apogee during the Boer-dominated Union of South Africa.
+The segregationist policies of apartheid stemmed from colonial legislation introduced during the Dutch colonial era in the 17th and 18th centuries, which was continued and expanded upon during the British colonial era in the 19th century, and reached its apogee during the Boer-dominated Union of South Africa in the early 20th century.

 From 1948, successive National Party administrations formalised and extended the existing system of racial discrimination and denial of human rights into the legal system of apartheid, which lasted until 1991.
 A key act of legislation during this time was the Homeland Citizens Act of 1970.
 This act augmented the Native Land Act of 1913 through the establishment of so-called "homelands" or "reserves".
 It authorised the forced evictions of thousands of African people from urban centres in South Africa and South West Africa (now Namibia) to what became described colloquially as "Bantustans" or the "original homes", as they were officially referred to, of the black ethnic groups of South Africa.
 The same legislation applied also to South West Africa over which South Africa had continued after World War I to exercise a disputed League of Nations mandate.
 Pro-apartheid South Africans attempted to justify the Bantustan policy by citing the British government's 1947 partition of India, which they claimed was a similar situation that did not arouse international condemnation.